huydang90/Predicting-German-Election/README.md

 Existing literature that endeavors to forecast election results have largely been based on classical statistical mod- elling with a multitude of assumptions about how the sys- tem works.
 Machine learning and deep learning models, on the other hand, do not require as many assumptions about the relationships between the variables of interest.
 There- fore, our research will seek to discover how well machine learning and deep learning forecasting could perform com- pared to existing statistical models when using the same data.
 This project will employ three approaches to determine which model has the best predictive ability:
 <ol>
-<li> Traditional machine learning regression algorithms**: this will use simple model set-up with training and test set data to predict party vote shares on election day;
+<li> Traditional machine learning regression algorithms: this will use simple model set-up with training and test set data to predict party vote shares on election day;
 </li>
 <li> Deep Neural Network (DNN) with different layers of learning: this model will utilize different optimizers and automate the process of searching for the best hyperparameters to find the most appropriate set-up for this time-series problem;
 </li>